gcdeng/crypto-trading-bot-dca/README.md

 3. configure order parameters in `parameters.js`.

-4. configure event scheduler in `serverless.yml` for configuring functions to be executed at specific time or in specific intervals.
+4. create event scheduler in `serverless.yml` which is used for configuring functions to be executed at specific time or in specific intervals.

    example: